-Spay and neuter surgery for feral cats requires slightly different protocols that reflect their unique circumstances.
-The following are some protocols you should consider implementing when treating feral cats.
+Spay and neuter surgery for community cats requires slightly different protocols that reflect their unique circumstances.
+The following are some protocols you should consider implementing when treating community cats.

-- Require that feral and stray cats come into the clinic in traps.
-A policy that requires cats to be brought to the clinic in a trap ensures the safety of the staff, veterinarian, and cats and makes it easier to treat the cats.
+- Require that community cats come into the clinic in traps.
+A policy that requires cats to be brought to the clinic in a trap ensures the safety of the staff, veterinarian, and cats, and makes it easier to treat the cats.

 The dosage of TKX is 0.25 ml per cat IM.
 Do not exceed 0.3 ml per cat.
 For very small kittens, use 0.15-0.2 ml.
 This provides approximately 30 minutes of anesthetic time.
 If additional time is required, isoflurane should be used.

 For community cat spay and neuter programs where an accurate weight cannot be determined before anesthesia drugs are administered, use readily and safely reversible agents and refrain from the use of drugs that result in marked cardio-respiratory depression.

 Reversal (if needed) is achieved with yohimbine (2 mg/ml; 0.5 ml/cat IM or IV).
 An additional dose of yohimbine may be given after 30 minutes if results are inadequate.
 The cat should be returned to the trap immediately after reversal.

 After TKX has been administered, leave the cat in her trap until she is fully unconscious, with trained observers monitoring her continually.
 Conscious cats should never be taken out of traps for the safety of the cat and the clinic personnel.